roubaokai/LLMs_Medical_Evaluation/README.md

 # LLMs_Medical_Evaluation
-Evaluation of Large Language Models in Female Malignancies Specialty Q&amp;A This repository provides a set of automated scripts to evaluate various large models for answering professional medical questions.
+This repository provides a set of automated scripts to evaluate various large models for answering professional medical questions.

 Files: